 PFCs

-Perfluorinated and poly-fluorinated chemicals are often used in the production of DWR finishes, but break down very slowly once released into the environment.
-Many brands are now moving to PFC-free materials, so check the blurb.
+Perfluorinated and poly-fluorinated chemicals are often used in the production of DWR finishes.
+These break down very slowly once released into the environment and are nicknamed 'forever chemicals'.
+These chemicals are now banned in certain places in the world and many brands are working on replacements.

 Articulated